konaken73/konaken73/README.md

 - 👀 I’m interested in new technology
 - 🌱 I’m currently learning to build a specific and good NLP project
 - 💞️ I’m looking to collaborate on NLP project like neural machine translation , text to speech and speech to text
+- 👀 I'm also looking for job in Healthcare , finance , humanitary and meteorigical sectors
 - 📫 How to reach me ...
-- I'm also looking for job

 <!---
 konaken73/konaken73 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.